 The Certificate of Business Principles includes the following courses*:

 This course is a study of basic college algebra, including polynomial and rational functions, inverse functions, the Fundamental Theorem of Algebra, exponential and logarithmic functions and equations, advanced graphical procedures and interpretations, linear and nonlinear systems of equations, matrix representations of systems of equations, and introductory concepts in sequence, series and probability.
-Prerequisite: MATH 095 Intermediate Algebra, SAT 540/ACT 23 math score, or appropriate score on APOU mathematics placement test
+Prerequisite: Appropriate score on placement test or SAT 540/ACT 23 math score or successful completion of MATH 095 Intermediate Algebra

 Principles of Microeconomics